Guest Author: Ryszard Dałkowski, Exertum

 Many micro-, mini- and small businesses don’t always consider partnering with the biggest tech companies.
 Small and midsize firms in Central and Eastern Europe, especially those using open source technologies, are so busy doing their “business as usual” that they never have time to take a look further.
 And, if you are an “open source guy” you may not think about some kinds of business partnerships.
 Is this your case?

 Two years ago, after more than 18 years of my corporate life, I decided to join the life of micro-businesses.
-But I didn’t want to be “another computer shop in the neighbourhood.”
-My business had to be agile, smart and cost effective with the highest quality possible.
+But I didn’t want to be “another computer shop in the neighborhood.”
+My business had to be agile, smart and cost-effective with the highest quality possible.
 No simple selling business, no retail, only some IT2B (IT to business) consulting stuff, trainings and advisory.
 And I wanted to be unique – merging an open source background with an understanding of profitable business models.

 To deliver this kind of training and consulting business, you have to rely on technology partners.
 This is how I became a very small partner of one of the biggest companies in the world.
 Read on to learn more about how I grew my business with the best and most universal cloud platform – Microsoft Azure.